-Important Update: The Marriage and Family Counseling degree has been discontinued and a Marriage and Family Certificate is now available for Clinical Mental Health Counseling students seeking the MFT credential to add to their Professional Counseling (PC) license.
+Important Update: The Marriage and Family Counseling degree has been discontinued and a Marriage and Family Certificate is now available for Clinical Mental Health Counseling students seeking additional preparation in couples and family therapy.

 Certificate Director: Stephen Fortson, Ed.D.
 PCC-S